 The second part of this blog comes with a quote from J.R.
 Glenn, a 2005 graduate of IWU who joined us yesterday around midnight.
 He and I have travelled to Burma and Tibet, and when I suggested Mongolia for this year, he promptly agreed.
 When we got in from our Peking Opera last night, he was standing in line to check in, his plane having arrived an hour-plus early.
 “I’m home,” he told me, and it occurred to me that in some ways, I am, too.

-Like everywhere we’ve been on this trip, we have too little time in this capitol of the world’s largest country in terms of population.
+Like everywhere we’ve been on this trip, we have too little time in this capital of the world’s largest country in terms of population.
 I say that about Beijing because I know what one can do here, and I’m doing my best to make sure we do as much as we can in the time we’re here.
 I’m happy to say we have the best guide we’ve had anywhere (not always the case in this city), and she and I sat down when we got in and talked about what we might be able to do.
 She’s managed to make most of my requests into can-dos (in return for which I told her we’d do the “factory visits” we didn’t have to do, but she gets credit for taking us to them.
 I understand how tourism works better than most trip leaders, and I want to see her get the good marks she’s earned with us).

 Our days start early and end late.
 Certainly our day and a half in Beijing fit that description.
 When we got in, we had a short turnaround time before our trip to the Qingmen Hotel for a brief introduction to Peking Opera (if you want to know more, rent Farewell My Concubine, by Zhang Yi Mou).
 A brief introduction is usually enough for foreigners, although the program had more acrobatics than singing.
-The second number featured the monkey king (a figure common in Buddhist/Hindu lands, and some really funny aspects and some spectacular acrobats.
+The second number featured the monkey king (a figure common in Buddhist/Hindu lands), and some really funny aspects and some spectacular acrobats.
 When that let out, some of the students decided to walk back to the hotel, but the guide offered to take anyone who wanted to go to Ah Fun Ti, a Xinjiang restaurant that features Hui (Muslim) foods that I’ve had in Xinjiang.
 About half of us showed up at the restaurant (which has a floor show including belly dancing) just in time to see the end of the show.
 We ate, and I asked if the manager would start the belly dancing.
 Instead, he turned on the music, the musical ball, and Whitney Durham and I started dancing, and by the time we were done, the restaurant staff was on the stage with all our students and the few remaining patrons in what could have been dancing, but a good time was certainly had by all.

 Today was another busy day.
-It started with a 6:30 wakeup call, and an 8 o’clock departure for another spectacular place that most of the group had read about, but never been to—the Forbidden City.
+It started with a 6:30 wake up call, and an 8 o’clock departure for another spectacular place that most of the group had read about, but never been to—the Forbidden City.
 As many times as I’ve been to it, I’m still in awe.
 Built by the second or third Ming Emperor by 1420, and about to celebrate its 600th birthday, the palace was home to 14 emperors until the 1911 revolution abolished the monarchy.
 It’s been a public spectacle since the 1920s, when Pu-yi (known as the last emperor even though there was an attempt by Yuan Shih-kai to name himself emperor for 86 days in 1916), was evicted, I think by a warlord.
 Pu-yi went on to flirt with the Japanese who made him their emperor of Manchukuo in the 1930s.

 We didn’t see many of the 9,999 rooms (a room being defined as the space between 4 pillars, but there’s still a lot of our kind of rooms) although we walked from the southern entrance (Tiananmen, the gate of heavenly peace) to the north.
 The palace has been refurbished, partly for the Olympics, partly with an eye on the 2020 celebration sure to come, at a cost of several billion dollars, and I didn’t see the faded or peeling paint so common in the past, and the Starbucks that was once in the City has been evicted (as a result of an Internet campaign!), but I did see the mobs of tour groups that prove, once again, tourism is the world’s biggest business.
 From south to north, we went from impressive public gathering places to the Throne room to the private quarters where the royal family (the emperor had around 3,000 cohorts; he chose his 2-hour companions by drawing their names from bamboo).
 The new emperors live in a part of the Forbidden City that is, well, forbidden!